 CreditsThe application was developed by John Blodgett of OSEDA, under a contract with the Missouri Census Data Center (MCDC).
-Nandini Basu of OSEDA did most of the original programming to generate the code pages using the resources of the MCDC's data archive.
-The code has been substantially modified for this release.
+Nandini Basu of OSEDA did most of the programming to generate the code pages using the resources of the MCDC's data archive.

 - MABLE/Geocorr geographic correspondence engine.

 - Reference Resources for understanding Census Bureau geography.